ENCCS/max-coe-workshop/content/day5/yambo-tutorial.md

 For a CPU calculation, we can use a hybrid parallel structure with threads.
 The OPENMP threads are controlled by modifying `cpus-per-task` and `OMP_NUM_THREADS` in the submission file.
 The product of the number of OpenMP threads and MPI tasks is equal to the total number of CPUs.

-For our test, we have used larger convergence parameter than in the previous run, and selected a hybrid parallel scheme with 8 MPI tasks per node, with 2 OPENMP threads (`ntasks*nthreads=ncpu=8*2=32`), since it gives the best scaling in this case.
+For our test, we have used larger convergence parameters than in the previous run, and selected a hybrid parallel scheme with 8 MPI tasks per node, with 2 OPENMP threads (`ntasks*nthreads=ncpu=8*2=32`), since it gives the best scaling in this case.

 ```{callout} Note
 In general (for larger systems) we have tested that the best CPU scaling on Leonardo is 4 MPI tasks times 8 OPENMP threads.